China urges IMF to give more power to emerging markets

 Some lawmakers have also raised concerns about how well the IMF is helping struggling economies in Europe and the risks attached to IMF loans, suggesting Congress is in no hurry to approve any changes

 India’s Finance Ministry did not immediately respond to requests for comment.
-But an official at the ministry, who has been dealing with multilateral institutions including the IMF, said India was “disappointed” at Congress’ lack of action.
+But an official at the ministry, who has been dealing with multilateral institutions including the IMF, said India was “disappointed” at the Congress lack of action.

 The official declined to be identified because he was not authorized to talk to the media.

-“IMF quota reform is an important matter to address and we hope that the matter will be discussed at the G-20 level with the end-January deadline approaching,” the official said.
+“IMF quota reform is an important matter to address and we hope that the matter will be discussed at the G-20 level with the end-January deadline approaching.”

 That suspicion has been compounded by a power structure that dates to IMF’s founding in 1944.
 The structure was shaped by the victors of World War Two - the United States and Europe.

-Reporting by Sui-Lee Wee in Beijing, Frank Jack Daniel in New Delhi, Vincent Lee in Seoul and Anna Yukhananov in Washington; Editing by Nick Macfie and Meredith Mazzilli
+Reporting by Sui-Lee Wee in Beijing, Frank Jack Daniel in New Delhi and Vincent Lee in Seoul; Editing by Nick Macfie